cgwire/kitsu/docs/faq/README.md

 You can also search per sequence or type of asset (`character`, or `seq01`)

+## How to have an overview of the production?
 ### Sequence overview page

 The other way is to go to the **Sequence Stats** page.
 You can go there with the drop-down menu on top of a page.